janko/uppy-s3_multipart/README.md

 ```

 Replace `https://my-app.com` with the URL to your app (in development you can
 set this to `*`).
-Once you've clicked `Save`, it may take some time for the
+Once you've hit "Save", it may take some time for the new
-new CORS settings to be applied.
+CORS settings to be applied.

 ## Usage